 Picture: Relax by the pool with a drink in hand at Sandals Grenada

-Because so much is included, getting the timing right can make a noticeable difference to overall value.
-If you’re planning winter sun, festive travel, or a milestone trip, locking things in earlier keeps it simple.
-If you’re more flexible, pairing a Sandals stay with shoulder season dates can deliver that sweet spot of great weather, fewer crowds, and better pricing.
-Either way, once you’ve got your dates sorted, the countdown is the fun part.
+If you’re planning winter sun, festive travel, or a milestone stay, booking early keeps everything simple and exactly how you imagined.
+If you’re more flexible, pairing a Sandals escape with shoulder season dates can unlock that sweet spot of great weather, fewer crowds, and better pricing.

 For Sandals Resorts, popular resorts and standout suites fill early, especially in peak season.
 If you’ve got a specific room or date in mind, planning ahead is almost always worth it.